Stop paying your jQuery tax

 I'm still stumped why would I need this and is it a real problem?
 I've been working in a commercial web development environment for the last more or less 5 years and I don't think I ever needed to put jQuery after any of the libraries I wrote?
 There is one great solution to this issue I guess… The one I've been using for a long time… Use vanilla JS.

-Alex over 10 years ago
+Alex about 11 years ago

 Alex